bernardphp/bernard/README.md

 $ composer require henrikbjorn/raekke:dev-master
 ```

+### Examples

+In the `example` directory there are two examples of running Raekke. `producer.php` will
+connect to redis on localhost and produce `EchoTime` messages. `consumer.php` will consume
+theese and print the timestamp.

+`in_memory.php` will produce 20 `EchoTime` messages and consume them right they
+have been sent.
+It uses `SplQueue` and does not need a redis backend.

 ### Configuring Predis

 For storing messages Redis is used together with Predis as the communication